Maanuj-Vora/Foxy/README.md

 * [x] Specific Moderator Commands
 * [x] Greet New Members and Say Goodbye
 * [x] Plus a Lot More

+* [ ] Request Features By Posting in the Discord Server

 ---